assistq-cloud/New-Assistq-Dashboard/README.md

 ## Production note

 The included JSON store is suitable for a local prototype / controlled deployment.
 For a multi-client public SaaS, move persistent data and OAuth tokens to a managed database and encrypted secret storage before launch.

+## Production correction note
+The current Railway build persists the application state in the `assistq_store` JSONB row managed by `db.js`.
+The SQL under `real_estate_phase_final/` is a future normalized-schema reference, not a migration to run blindly on the current production database.